December 26, 2017

 Big data provides business intelligence, through churning historical data and the use of machine learning.
 Businesses can now acquire statistical models to forecast future sales, by month, by season, etc. Hospitals can forecast capacity needs and schedule staff accordingly.
 Big data and machine learning are taking much of the guesswork out of the future.
 If businesses want to stay competitive, they will use it to make decisions about their futures.

 There has been a misconception out there that data science is only for the “big boys.”
 But every business generates data, whether it is Amazon or a small organization with a small retail niche.
 While the big boys may employ their own data scientists, businesses of any size have access to the technology, by using DaaS (data as a service) enterprises that have scientists and tools to engage in analytics for any niche and produce reports that are understandable to owners and managers, as they make business decisions.
 The key will be control of that data so that it is not “leaked” to third parties, especially competitors.
 It will be important to review the security features of any DaaS with whom a business contracts and to control who within the organization has access to that data and how it is accessed.

 Once an organization commits to the use of data science, everyone must be on board.
 Typically, managers and C-level executives have seen IT functions as very traditional – keeping the systems up and running.
 There has not been a lot of deep collaboration.
 Data science and BI tools that generate critical information, both historical and current, however, will mean that IT and other departments will need to engage in deep collaboration.
 This means the development of new relationships where they did not exist before.

-Data science and the BI that comes from its use if powerful stuff, indeed.
+Data science and the BI that comes from its use is powerful stuff, indeed.
 Businesses that intend to remain competitive will not have an option to use it or not.
-And no business owner of executive need fear this technology because they do not happen to be IT experts or analysts.
-The technology is there; the expertise is out there; and the tools can produce analysis and reporting that anyone can understand.
+And no business owner or executive need fears this technology because they do not happen to be IT experts or analysts.
+The technology is there; the expertise is out there, and the tools can produce analysis and reporting that anyone can understand.